telerik/blazor-docs/components/scheduler/toolbar.md

 | `SchedulerToolBarCalendarTool` | A button that shows the start and the end of the current period.
 Upon click, you can select a new period via a calendar popup. |
 | `SchedulerToolBarViewsTool` | A button group or a dropdown (depending on the screen size) with all available views. |

-By default, the toolbar also includes spacers (`<SchedulerToolBarSpacerTool/>`).
+By default, the toolbar also includes spacers (`<SchedulerToolBarSpacerTool />`).
 They consume the available empty space and push the rest of the tools next to one another.

 ## Custom Tools

-To customize the order of the built-in tools or add a custom tool, define the `<SchedulerToolBar>` tag of the Scheduler.
+To customize the order of the built-in tools or add a custom tool, define the `<SchedulerToolBar>` child tag in the Scheduler.
 To add a custom tool use the nested `<SchedulerToolBarCustomTool>` tag of the `<SchedulerToolBar>` tag.
 The `<SchedulerToolBarCustomTool>` is a standard Blazor `RenderFragment`.
 See the example below.

 ## Toolbar Configuration